nats-io/nats.net/tools/site_src/documentation/intro.md

 NATS messaging and persistence.

 ## What's Next

+[Demo](demo.md) a quick demo of the NATS .NET client library using `demo.nats.io`.
+Useful if you don't have a running NATS Server on your machine or network.

 [Core NATS](core/intro.md) is the base set of functionalities and qualities of service offered by a NATS service infrastructure.